Cannabis Use: Know the Facts

 Cannabis comes from the cannabis plant.
 Many people in Canada use cannabis occasionally.
 They use it to relax, feel high, for medical purposes and to help manage mental health symptoms.
 Cannabis can be: inhaled (smoked), swallowed (in food and drinks), placed under the tongue (strips and sprays), or applied on the skin (oils and creams).

 - If you’re using cannabis to manage your stress, anxiety, depression or other mental health symptoms the best choice is to seek other supports.
 Talk to your health care provider.
 If you do not have a health care provider, Family Doctor Finder can help.
 Also see our information on Well-Being and Mental Health.

-Even though cannabis is legal in Manitoba, there is no amount that is safe in fertility planning, pregnancy and breastfeeding.
+Even though cannabis is legal in Manitoba, there is no amount that is safe in fertility planning, pregnancy and breastfeeding/chestfeeding.
 Cannabis use affects health, learning, relationships, children and parenting.

 Cannabis and Sperm

 Cannabis has been shown to reduce the number and quality of sperm which can make it more difficult for a couple to become pregnant.

 Cannabis use in all forms may affect the way your unborn baby’s brain develops.

 This can result in mental health, learning and behavioural problems.
 Some of the effects, such as poor impulse control and hyperactivity, can last into adulthood.